Colonial Gardens: Entertainment complex (1940–2003)

 Colonial Gardens featured big bands during the 1940s.
 However, it had its own difficulties as well; it lost its right to sell rationed foods in 1944, and was found to have an illegal gambling device on the premises on January 13, 1948.
 A fire on August 16, 1950, caused $10,000 in damages.

-In the 1950s it served as both a hangout for teens, as well as a bar.
-Local oral history holds that in November 1956, while in town for performances at the Jefferson County Armory, Elvis Presley had an unscheduled performance at the property, at that time called Carl's Bar, as it was close to the home of his grandparents, whom he was visiting at the time.
+In the 1950s the property was purchased by Herm Schmid, who renamed it the Teen Bar, a strictly non-alcoholic venue popular with South End teenagers and known for hosting dancing and jitterbug contests.
+In 1956 it was sold again and renamed Carl's Bar.
+Popular bands that performed during the 1950s and 1960s included the Sultans and the Monarchs.
+Local oral history also holds that in November 1956, while in town for performances at the Jefferson County Armory, Elvis Presley had an unscheduled performance at Carl's Bar, as it was close to the home of his grandparents, whom he was visiting at the time.

 The last business operating in this version of Colonial Gardens closed in 2003, and the building was then abandoned by its owners.